joel-john/bulk-email/README.md

 In order to avoid emails marked as spam, a custom delay between each mail can be given (other wise default delay of 50ms is used)

+CSV file validation, email format validation and SMTP server validations are built into the program

 ## Usage and Documentation